 Economic Impacts of a Healthcare Plan to Cover All Maine Residents

-In 2018, Maine AllCare contracted with the Maine Center for Economic Policy (MECEP) to conduct study of the costs and economic impacts of a health care model that would cover all Maine residents through a state-level public plan, with no fee at the point of service.
+In 2018, Maine AllCare contracted with the Maine Center for Economic Policy (MECEP) to conduct a study of the costs and economic impacts of a health care model that would cover all Maine residents through a state-level public plan, with no fee at the point of service.
 The results of the study show that total yearly healthcare spending could decrease by $1.5 billion under a new public plan, delivering significant benefits to Maine residents, cities, towns and employers, along with fiscal stability for healthcare providers and hospitals.

 How would a new public plan work?